Acid damage (known in the trade as acid erosion) is the damage that happens to teeth as a result of the action of acid on them.

 The help and advice that you will get will often last a lifetime!

 This page is a slightly shortened version of the chapter “Acid Damage” in Philip Christie’s book “Something To Chew On – A Mouth Map to Health“.
 Philip, who works as a dentist in Waterford City, Ireland, believes in a people-centered approach to dentistry and medicine, where people work in partnership with practitioners.

 More Tips from the British Dental Health Foundation:

 - Wait for at least one hour after eating or drinking anything acidic before brushing your teeth.
 This gives your teeth time to build up their mineral content again.

 - Limit acidic products and fizzy drinks to mealtimes to reduce the number of acid attacks on your teeth.

-- Drinks should be drunk quickly without holding in or ‘wishing’ around your mouth.
-Or use a straw to help drinks go to the back of your mouth and avoid long contact with your teeth.
+- Drinks should be drunk quickly, rather than sipped or swished around your mouth.
+You can also use a straw to help drinks go to the back of your mouth and avoid long contact with your teeth.

 - Chew sugar-free gum after eating (for a few minutes) to help produce more saliva to help cancel out the acids which form in your mouth after eating.